-Let’s face it, nobody likes to be insulted, but this very thing may be used as a form of argument in more or less subtle ways, a logical fallacy of irrelevance known by the Latin, because yours truly feels like being a pedant, the Argumentum ad Hominem, or the Argument to the Person.
+Let’s face it: almost nobody likes to be insulted, but that very thing may be used as a form of argument in more or less subtle ways, an irrelevant reasoning error: the ad hominem argument, or Argument to the Person.

-This tactic of argumentation is the counterpoint to the Argument from Authority, a sort of polar opposite to it on the spectrum of genetic fallacies – arguments that focus on the source of a claim rather than valid logic or evidence – and like it attempts to call attention to real or imagined characteristics or origin of the subject in order to sidestep the argument being made, in this case those that are negative or unfavorable.
+This tactic is the counterpoint to the Argument from Authority, another genetic fallacy – arguments that focus on the source of a claim rather than good logic or evidence, and like it tries to call attention to real or imagined characteristics or the origin of the one making the claim or the claim itself, generally those that are negative or unfavorable.

 The name of this subset probably derives from medieval Europe, when rumors abounded during outbreaks of plague that Jews were causing Christians to die from the epidemic by poisoning the local well water, since the real vectors of the plague were unknown at the time.
 This differs from the usual form in that it can be made against both a person and an idea or belief.

-In that hideous little abomination of a movie, Expelled, there was much use of this fallacy in the association of evolution and science in general with the Holocaust and the Nazis in particular.
+In that hideous little abomination of a movie, Expelled, there was much use of poisoning the well in the association of evolution, and science in general, with the Holocaust and with Nazis in particular.

-The most common and least subtle form of this argument, used by the unimaginative, is the use of plain and simple verbal abuse to call attention to perceived (real or imaginary) shortcomings as a cheap way to dismiss an argument by dismissing the person making it.
+The most common and least subtle form of this argument, used by those greatly lacking in imagination, is the use of verbal abuse to point out real or imaginary shortcomings as a cheap and easy way to dismiss an argument by dismissing the person making it.
 This is also known as shooting the messenger.

 “Your argument is wrong because you’re a known religious fundamentalist.”

-“I don’t have to listen to you because you’re one of those Godless atheists.”
+“I don’t have to listen to you because you’re one of those Godless heathens.”